• Skip to main content

 Furthermore, bacon contains trace amounts of vitamins and minerals, so it's not enough to fulfill your daily nutrient needs.
 All of these micronutrients are necessary to ensure that your organs function properly.
 Without them, you're at a higher risk of a lot of health conditions.

 As a result, the majority of your diet should be filled with nutrient-dense foods as opposed to calorie-dense products.
-You can still consume bacon, but it's best to be done as a treat every once in a while.
+You can still consume bacon, but it's best done as a treat every once in a while.

 Is turkey bacon better for acid reflux than traditional pork bacon?

-Turkey bacon is a leaner alternative for bacon, often eaten by people who are following a weight loss plan.
+Turkey bacon is a leaner alternative to bacon, often eaten by people who are following a weight loss plan.
 This is a better idea since three slices of turkey bacon contain around 98 calories, which is lower than traditional pork bacon.

-The fat and protein content remains relatively the same, but turkey contains less saturated fats that can increase your 'bad' cholesterol levels.
+The fat and protein content remain relatively the same, but turkey contains less saturated fats that can increase your 'bad' cholesterol levels.
 Because of that, turkey bacon can also be less likely to cause acid reflux and heartburn since it doesn't slow down digestion as much as pork bacon does.

 Turkey bacon is also a good source of phosphorus.
 This mineral plays an important role in how your body utilizes carbs and fats, thus helping to turn them into energy that's then stored in your muscles and other cells.